Mathématique: Chapter 48

 “I ordered pizza,” Eli said.
 “Pineapple and pepperoni.”

-“I’m surprisingly well-read for a mathematician,” Rush said, “I have an evolving gift for latte art, I know more than I expected about coffee, and I do not speak Spanish.”
+“I’m surprisingly well-read for a mathematician,” Rush listed, “I’m leveraging above average manual dexterity into an evolving gift for latte art, I know more than I expected about coffee, I don’t speak Spanish.”

-“Well,” Eli said.
-“No one’s perfect.”
+“Well,” Eli said philosophically, “no one’s perfect.”

-“I need to send an email,” Rush said.
+“I need t’send an email,” Rush said.

 “To whom?”
-Eli asked guardedly.
+Eli asked.

-Instead of answering, Rush pulled J Shep’s illustration out of his wallet and passed it over to Eli.
+Instead of answering, Rush pulled J Shep’s illustration out of his wallet and passed it to Eli.

 “What makes you think J Shep is a ‘guy’?”
 Rush asked.